 The “Counting Seconds” Time Management Technique

-Women juggling both family and work often feel pressured, especially at times when there are deadlines approaching for projects or errands.
+Women juggling both families and work often feel pressured, especially at times when there are deadlines approaching for projects or errands.
 One way to address this problem is to keep an eye on the time you usually spend doing different activities each day.
 In doing this, you will be able to discern the difference between the time you spend on significant activities and the time you spend on less valuable activities.

 The “counting seconds” technique will also prevent you from loading up your plate with more than you can realistically handle.
 It will help you to lead a much healthier, happier and balanced life with less stress.
 So you can enjoy doing the things you most desire.
 Some of the methods you use to keep tabs on your time can be log-keeping, using an organiser or utilising smartphone apps.